Guides › Renting a Property in Malta

 Your full rights as a tenant — from signing the lease to getting your deposit back

 Renting in Malta is governed by the Private Residential Leases Act (Chapter 604).
-Whether you are moving in for the first time or already in a dispute with
+Whether you are moving in… Step-by-step Malta legal guide on Laws of Malta.

 Do not sign a lease without checking: (1) The landlord is the actual owner — ask to see the deed or search the Land Registry.
 (2) The property is not subject to a mortgage that could affect your tenancy.
 (3) All utilities are registered and working — get meter readings on move-in day.
 (4) The lease is for a minimum of 1 year (under Chapter 604, shorter terms are not permitted for residential lets).
 (5) The deposit is no more than 1 month's rent — anything higher is illegal.